Tails (Sonic the Hedgehog): Characteristics

-The character of Tails is portrayed as a very gentle, comforting, and humble fox.
+The character of Tails is portrayed as a very sweet-natured, gentle, kind, comforting, and humble fox.
 As a longtime friend, he admires Sonic and dreams of being just like him.
 He wants to prove that he can be counted on, and has fought Dr. Eggman and his robots without the aid of Sonic before.
 He is fond of mint candy.
 Despite overcoming most of his fears and becoming very bold, Tails remains keraunophobic.
 Tails is not intended to be a selfish character and instead, is always ready and willing to help others without asking for anything in return.

 Tails has been described as a mechanical prodigy who rivals Dr. Eggman but has not yet realized his full potential.
 Coupled with his skills as an airplane pilot, he uses a biplane nicknamed "Tornado" to assist Sonic on their adventures.
 Additionally, by spinning his two tails like a helicopter rotor, he has the unique ability to push himself through the air to catch up with Sonic; however, this tires him quickly, hence his use of planes.
 Unlike Sonic, Tails can swim.
-Like Sonic, he can transform into Super Tails, but he requires either the Chaos Emeralds (Sonic Mania) or the Super Emeralds (Sonic 3 and Knuckles) to transform.
+Like Sonic, he can transform into Super Tails, but he requires either the Chaos Emeralds or the Super Emeralds to transform, depending on the game.
 Also, when in this form (in Sonic 3 and Knuckles only), a swarm of Flickies circle Tails.
 This was seen first as what seemed to be a one-time appearance in Sonic the Hedgehog 3 & Knuckles and then again in Sonic Heroes, where alongside Team Sonic members Sonic and Knuckles, would transform themselves into their super forms.